openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

   **Profile**.

-* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, and country or region, and to link your edX account to a social media or organization account.
-You can also view a summary of any purchases you have made.
-To access the **Account Settings** page, select the arrow next to your username on any edX page, and then select **Account**.
+* The :ref:`Account Settings<SFD Account Settings>` page allows you to change settings such as your email address, education level, country or region, and to set the :ref:`time zone<Time Zones>` that you want course dates to display in.
+You can link your edX account to a social media or organization account, and view a summary of any purchases you have made.
+To access your account settings at any time, select the arrow next to your username on any edX page, and then select **Account**.

 .. _SFD Learner Dashboard: